 -LHSVZ / Herpes Simplex Virus (HSV) and Varicella-Zoster Virus (VZV), Molecular Detection, PCR

 Viruses are responsible for a broad spectrum of clinical symptoms and diseases.
 The most commonly isolated viruses are adenovirus, cytomegalovirus, enteroviruses, herpes simplex virus, and varicella-zoster virus.

-Many viral infections (eg, HSV, CMV, VZV) can now be treated with antiviral drugs.
+Many viral infections (eg, herpes simplex virus, cytomegalovirus, varicella-zoster virus) can now be treated with antiviral drugs.
 Early laboratory diagnosis by isolation is very helpful in the medical management of these patients.